coderquill/coderquill.github.io/about.md

 permalink: /about/
 ---

 Hey!
 Thanks for stopping by.
 I am just a 20 year old girl who loves to code!
-When not coding, you will catch me reading a book, painting, dancing or just being a sloth and sleeping.
+In my free time, you will probably catch me reading a book, painting, dancing or just being a sloth and sleeping.

-### More Information

-A place to include any other types of information that you'd like to include about yourself.

 ### Contact me